I live in Nashville, Tennessee. I am a teacher, a writer, and a performer.

 My teaching philosophy is based in creative practices such as theater and improv, and also in the mindsets of human-centered design.
 When I have time, I speak and lead workshops on communication and empathy in the workplace.

 Writer: I enjoy creative writing, especially fiction and memoir.
 You can read some of my writing here and here.
-Currently I’m working on a book about improvisation as a frame for considering the future, as well as several longform pieces and bits and pieces of a novel.
+Currently I’m working on a a novel and some memoir pieces.
+I also write a weekly newsletter called Attendance is required.

 Performer: In 2018 I wrote and performed in Frozen Moment, a devised performance piece inspired by the #metoo movement.
 I curate an occasional variety show, the Love Circle Variety Show Hour, with my friend Jill and I also perform improv and musical improv locally in Nashville when I get the chance.
 I serve on the board of Actor's Bridge Studio and of Unscripted.